 5. Get up to $1 off per gallon with Kroger fuel rewards.

-The Kroger fuel points program is an easy way to save on something you do anyway — fill up your gas tank.
+The Kroger fuel points program is an easy way to save money on something you do anyway — fill up your gas tank.

 - 100 fuel points = $0.10 off per gallon of fuel for one fill-up at participating partner gas stations (i.e. Shell stations) or a Kroger store gas station

 - 200 fuel points = $0.20 off per gallon of fuel for one fill-up at a Kroger store gas station